 Overall, the results of this study suggest that the current practice of ignoring rdm may need to be reevaluated.
 More studies on traits aside weaning weight would need to be studied to better understand how setting rdm to zero versus using actual EBV values impacts accuracy and selection.

-The original article, The impact of direct-maternal genetic correlations on international beef cattle evaluations for Limousin weaning weight, will soon be viewable in the Journal of Animal Science.
+The original article, The impact of direct-maternal genetic correlations on international beef cattle evaluations for Limousin weaning weight, is viewable in the Journal of Animal Science.